 Mark joined Watsi on September 19th, 2016.
-Five years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mark's most recent donation supported Deth, a farmer from Cambodia, to fund surgery so he can hear clearly.
+Six years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mark's most recent donation supported Maripet, a 9-year-old girl from Kenya, to fund brain surgery.

 Deth is a 37-year-old farmer from Cambodia.
 He lives in the Kampong Cham province with his wife and two children.
 His wife works on a farm alongside him, while his children are both in primary school.
 They also have another son who recently became a monk.
 Deth works seasonally, and when he is not working he likes to spend a lot of time playing soccer, growing vegetables, and watching movies.
 One year ago, Deth had an ear infection.
 This infection caused the tympanic membrane, or the ear drum, in both ears to perforate.
 For this reason, Deth experiences hearing loss, pain and ear discharge.
 He cannot communicate clearly with others.
 Deth traveled to our medical partner's care center to receive treatment.
 On August 17th, he will undergo a myringoplasty procedure in both ears.
 During this procedure, surgeons will close the perforations and relieve Deth's pain.
 Our medical partner, Children's Surgical Centre, is requesting $913 to fund this procedure.
 This covers medications, supplies, and in-patient care.
 Deth said, "I am hopeful that my ear will get better soon, so I can work in peace and enjoy talking to my family."